 The music division offers the following major areas of study:

 - Instrumental music: brass, woodwinds, strings, keyboards, percussion.
-We also offer a jazz emphasis within the instrumental music major.
+We also offer a jazz emphasis and studio music emphasis within the instrumental music major.

 - Vocal music